thomasbaetge/gardena_smart/README.md

 pip install requests
 pip install json

-Create a systemd service called 'gardena'. if you give it a different name, please adjust the code in line 39 accordingly.
+Create a systemd service for the program.
-This line will continously restart the service, when the websocket connection fails or gets terminated by the endpoint, which happens quite often.
 If you don't know how to create a systemd service, there's a pletheora of howTo's out there like https://linuxhandbook.com/create-systemd-services/